Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 Recharge Your Batteries

-A deep passion and purpose to serve humanity in a career that provides the opportunity for continued growth and advancement, has it rewards and its challenges.
+A deep passion and purpose to serve humanity in a career that provides the opportunity for continued growth and advancement, has its rewards and its challenges.
 This drive often comes with a heightened sense of personal responsibility and this level of dedication to others makes it very easy to become consumed by the work.
 Self-care is a critical part of maintaining and regaining health and well-being in order to be an effective and fulfilled healthcare provider.
 Even a saw needs sharpening.

-Reconnect with Who You Are (and those around you)
+Reconnect with Who You Are (and Those Around You)

 Continually, find opportunities to reconnect with who you are and what it is that brings you joy.

-Lean more about Finding Meaning in Medicine.
+Learn more about Finding Meaning in Medicine.

 Regularly start your day recalling why you went into the field.

 Recall your passion, desire and ambition that led you here.
 Reflect on the people whose quality of life has been improved as a result of your passion, training and expertise.
-Learn more about mindfulness, meditation, guided imagery, positive psychology and access to mobile tools.

-Explore complimentary aspects of healing.
+Explore complementary aspects of healing.

 Attend Schwartz Rounds